Jet315/JetsHoppers/README.md

 # JetsHoppers
-The configuration files for my JetsHoppers plugin
+The configuration files + API for my JetsHoppers plugin